 - Any school that uses professional athletes, those being remunerated for their participation (i.e. cash tournaments) will be ineligible for Association competition.

-- Any student who has completed his/her school requirements for graduation would not be eligible for further athletic competition.
-(A student who completes his/her requirements midyear, but is still enrolled and taking courses, is eligible to compete).
+- Any student who has completed their school requirements for graduation would not be eligible for further athletic competition.
+(A student who completes their requirements midyear, but is still enrolled and taking courses, is eligible to compete).

 - The MHSAA endeavors to provide equal opportunities for students.
 Girls may try out for and play on a boys team.
 They may not play on both the boys and girls team for the same sport in the same season.
 Once they have declared a team they cannot switch to the other gendered team during the season.
 If a school has both a boys and a girls team, they are encouraged to play for their respective gender.